kasper/phoenix/README.md

                clean build

 Once complete, you will find a newly built Phoenix app in `build/Release/`.
 After this, you can follow the normal install guide.

+For a debug build, change the `-configuration` flag to `Debug` in the above command.
+This will place a debug build of the app in `build/Debug`.

 Phoenix manages dependencies with [CocoaPods](https://cocoapods.org).
 Note that you do not need CocoaPods for basic development.
 However, if you want to install new pods or update existing ones, you will also need: